christinaasquith/10daysoverview/index.md

 ### Getting Started

 1. Icebreakers and review
-2. Set up your developer environment, including shipping a basic html/css site on GitHub and Scrapbook3.Basic HTML/CSS thinking
+2. Set up your developer environment, including shipping a basic html/css site on GitHub and Scrapbook, make sure they know basic HTML/CSS
 4. Classroom activities needed
 5. Links to lessons needed